No functional hospitals left in northern Gaza: WHO

 Hospitals, protected under international humanitarian law, have repeatedly been hit by Israeli strikes in Gaza since the war erupted.

-The Israeli military accuses Hamas of having tunnels under hospitals and using the medical facilities as command centres, a charge denied by Hamas.
+The Israeli military accuses Hamas of having tunnels under hospitals and using the medical facilities as command centres, a charge denied by the Islamist group.

 Asked about the charge, Peeperkorn said “we on our missions have not seen anything of this on the ground”, adding that WHO was “not in a position to assert how any hospital is being used”.